 That’s why “good culture” is often associated with colourful beanbags and fashionable coffee machines.
 They’re tools to make the workplace more creative and signals management's approach to team-building.
 But there’s more to it than that.
 Good culture attracts top talent and turns it into a top team that problem solves together.
 Good culture smashes down silos so product guys and marketing guys have an afternoon coffee together passionately debating how to make people to do old things in a new, better way.
 Creativity is just connecting things, a natural outcome from a learning and sharing environment.
 And culture is the glue that connects everything and everybody to produce that kind of joined-up thinking.

 Nothing is worse than a forced tweet from a company that has no genuine interest in social media.
 Or colourful walls with Zuckerburg quotes in a company that approaches work in an old-fashioned way.
 People can smell a hoax even over wi-fi.
 Over the long term, you can’t fake good culture, because it will reveal itself in everything - from product to performance.

 This is especially important for entrepreneurs starting up.
-How can you build the product you need, before you know what you need?
 Early in your journey, build an authentic culture around your product that will bulletproof your brand for the mark its going to make on the world.